HarshRohila/rohilaharsh/apps/wedding/content/homepage/travel.md

 ###### {{< fa far fa-hotel >}} Accomodation

-We have booked a room for you at the **Pine Grove Hotel** in **Solan**.
+An accommodation has been arranged for you.
 Your details have been provided to the hotel and you just need to show a valid ID at the reception to check in.

 {{< fa far fa-location-dot >}} **Hotel Location**